bridgetmcmahon/Project-1/README.md

-# Project 1
+# Project 1 - Greatreads

-This project is a very simply recreation of Goodreads.
+This project is a very simply recreation of Goodreads, a website used to track books you want to read, are currently reading or have already read.

 ## Why I made this

-This project was completed as part of my course at General Assembly.
-The task was to create a website with a working back-end server as well as a front-end to demonstrate what we've learned in the course so far.
+This project was completed as part of the Web Development Immersive course at General Assembly.
+We had one week to build a website that can be used by anyone, demonstrating our knowledge of front and back-end development.

+Core requirements included:
+- Have at least 3 models
+- Use partials
+- Handle invalid data
+- Use Gems
+- User login
+- Deploy with Heroku

+## Features
+- User sign up and login
+- Secure password storage
+- A comprehensive book search using Google Books API
+- Ability to add books to 3 different shelves
+- Ability to rate books and view average user ratings

-### Built with
+### Built With
 - Ruby on Rails
 - Bootstrap
 - Heroku